2024–25 Connacht Rugby season

 The 2024–25 season is Connacht Rugby's fourth season in the United Rugby Championship, their 31st season of professional rugby and their 137th season of representative rugby since the foundation of the Connacht Branch of the Irish Rugby Football Union.
-Along with competing in the URC and its Irish Shield competition, the club will also participate in the 2024-25 European Rugby Challenge Cup.
+Along with competing in the URC and its Irish Shield competition, the club also participated in the 2024-25 European Rugby Challenge Cup.

-Connacht will have a reduced capacity of 6,170 at The Sportsground this season as expansion works are carried out.
-For the first time, Connacht will host one of their home matches, against Munster at the 25,000 seat MacHale Park gaelic games stadium in Castlebar, County Mayo.
+Connacht had a reduced capacity of 6,170 at The Sportsground this season as expansion works are carried out.
+For the first time, Connacht hosted one of their home matches, against Munster at the 25,000-seat MacHale Park gaelic games stadium in Castlebar, County Mayo.

+Connacht Rugby drew an average home attendance of 7,133 in the 2024-25 URC season.